JiHong88/suneditor/README.md

                             'input': 'checked|name' // Apply to input tag }
 // Layout-------------------------------------------------------------------------------------------------------
-mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {String}
+mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {string}
-rtl             : If true, the editor is set to RTL(Right To Left) mode.   default: false {Boolean}
+rtl             : If true, the editor is set to RTL(Right To Left) mode.   default: false {boolean}
 toolbarWidth    : The width of the toolbar.
 Applies only when the editor mode is
                   'inline' or 'balloon' mode.     default: 'auto' {Number|String}
 toolbarContainer: A custom HTML selector placing the toolbar inside.